aave/aip/content/aips/194D8F0A7E11-AIP-FEI-RISK-PARAMETER-UPDATE-AAVE-V2.md

 # Motivation

-With the emergence of news that Tribe DAO intends to dissolve FEI and the Protocol Controlled Value (PCV) backing the stablecoin, there is a need to amend the FEI lending market in preparation of the risks to emerge with transition Tribe DAO to a terminal state.
+With the emergence of news that Tribe DAO intends to dissolve FEI and the Protocol Controlled Value (PCV) backing the stablecoin, there is a need to amend the FEI reserve in preparation of the risks to emerge with transition Tribe DAO to a terminal state.

 The details around how Tribe DAO will transition from current state to terminal state can be found [here](https://tribe.fei.money/t/tip-121-proposal-for-the-future-of-the-tribe-dao/4475).